Houston Astros May Have Been Caught In ‘Spygate’ Cheating Scandal In ALCS, ‘Metro’ Reports

 Ironically, it was also another Boston-area team hit with the hardest punishment for allegedly spying on an opponent.
 In 2007, the NFL determined that the New England Patriots improperly videotaped defensive signals from the New York Jets, and the team was fined $250,000 along with losing a first-round draft pick.

 While the details of the situation aren’t entirely clear, MLB communications officer Pat Courtney did acknowledge the incident and said it would be “handled internally.”
-Both the Boston Red Sox and Houston Astros did not comment on the incident, Metro noted.
+Neither the Boston Red Sox nor the Houston Astros commented on the incident, Metro noted.